-Despite the fact that the G15 has a larger battery of 90Wh, I found that the G14 actually lasted longer in my YouTube video playback test than the G15, despite the fact that both laptops have the same 6900HS CPU and both run their screens at 200 nits of brightness.
+Despite the fact that the G15 has a larger battery of 90Wh, I found that the G14 lasted longer in my YouTube video playback test than the G15, although both laptops have the same 6900HS CPU and both run their screens at 200 nits of brightness.

 Which One You Should Buy?